 What is the Monuments Project?

-The Monuments Project is a five-year, $250 million commitment to reimagine and rebuild commemorative spaces and transform the way history is told in the United States.
-The project is one of Mellon’s signature initiatives under its President, Elizabeth Alexander.
+Launched in 2020, the Monuments Project is a five-year, $250 million commitment to reimagine and rebuild commemorative spaces and transform the way history is told in the United States.
+The project is one of Mellon’s signature initiatives under President Elizabeth Alexander.

 What will the Monuments Project do?

 The project seeks to ensure that future generations inherit a memorial landscape that venerates and reflects the vast, rich complexity of the American experience, and tells a fuller, more inclusive story of our history and our many different forbearers.

 All grants under the Monuments Project will be distributed across defined areas of activity:

 Why has Mellon decided to pursue this initiative now?

 Monuments and memorials instruct us in our understanding of the past.
 They shape powerful national narratives that say some of us ought to be visible and celebrated, and some of us ought to be invisible and ignored.
 Our country’s current monument landscape offers an incomplete—and even inaccurate—picture of the nation’s complex and diverse history.

 An expansion of the Foundation’s preservation-related grantmaking, the Monuments Project has taken on greater urgency in recent years.
 Action and public debate have intensified rapidly as many monuments stand at the center of an impassioned national conversation about race and power.

 How does the Monuments Project connect to the Mellon Foundation’s mission?